TechxArtisanStudio/Openterface/docs/product/minikvm/updates/260128-keyboard-mouse-issue-analysis.md

 If you believe your unit may be affected or have questions about your specific setup, please contact us at [support@openterface.com](mailto:support@openterface.com)— we are committed to supporting you and making this right.

-Thank you for your patience, your feedback, and your continued trust in Openterface.
+Thank you for your patience, your feedback, and your continued trust in Openterface MiniKVM.

 Best regards,